curioustorvald/Terrarum-sans-bitmap/CONTRIBUTING.md

     <MSB,Red> FFFFFFFF FFFFFFFF FFFFFFFF <LSB,Blue> (For Type-0)
     <MSB,Red> TTTT0000 00000000 00000000 <LSB,Blue> (For Type-1 to Type-15)

-Certain types of diacritics have predefined meanings:
+Certain types of diacritics have predefined meanings (but some writing systems define their own meaning e.g. Devanagari):

 * Type-0: Above
 * Type-1: Below (when it should be separated from being above)